Natasha Bure Doesn’t Want To Date Around, She Wants To Find A Husband

 Candace Cameron Bure’s daughter Natasha Bure just dropped her new book Let’s Get Real.
 And the teen is getting real when it comes to her dating life.
-The beauty revealed that she doesn’t want to just want to go on dates with various men.
+The beauty revealed that she doesn’t want to just go on dates with various men.
 She wants to find a husband.

 Surprise! ????I have a book coming out!
 "Let's Be Real" is available for pre-order today!!
 The official release date is MARCH 28th!!
 The link to purchase is in my bio!!
 Ahhh ????????????????
 Thank you to everyone who made this dream of mine possible!!